-This is a 5-night and 6-day workshop.
-Your adventure begins at 10 a.m. on September 17 and ends after a final slideshow on the afternoon of September 22.
+This was a 5-night and 6-day workshop.
+The adventure began at 10 a.m. on September 17 and ended after a final slideshow on the afternoon of September 22.

-This is a 5-night and 6-day workshop.
-Your adventure begins at 10 a.m. on September 24 and ends after a final slideshow on the afternoon of September 29.
+This was a 5-night and 6-day workshop.
+The adventure began at 10 a.m. on September 24 and ended after a final slideshow on the afternoon of September 29.

 The Workshop Experience

 Olympic National Park is contained wholly on the Olympic Peninsula, a beautiful arm of land a few hours west of Seattle and Puget Sound, bordered to the north by the Strait of Juan del Fuca and to the west by the vast stretches of the open Pacific Ocean.
 Within park boundaries are three distinct ecosystems, all pristine, all beautiful, and all rife with opportunities for amazing night photography.

 In the mountains we’ll explore views of the Olympic peaks, surrounded by alpine meadows and towering evergreens—an ideal place for wide-angle lenses and stunning astrolandscape photography.
 In the rainforest we’ll discover scenes reminiscent of fantasy novels and fairy tales—a place that will inspire and challenge your light-painting prowess.
 On the coast we’ll work around tide pools and sea stacks and the scattered enormous trunks of ancient driftwood—one of the most perfect places on earth for photographing the stars over distant ocean horizons.